Calo-R/easyRPC-xml-json/README.md

 * Don't have to know the servlet,http or web server in java.
 * Just need to know how to "getter()","setter()" and new an object!
 * ZERO-configure!
-* Supports all the programming languages client which support json,xml and http.

 ## How to use?
 There I provided 3 jar in folder myjar in the project: